jenofdoom/academy-responsive-web/README.md

 }
 ```

+> If your Python API is broken for posting votes, then unfortunately we can't
+> locally mimic the POST behaviour.

 You can see that the URL is built from both the user ID and the movie ID.

 #### Check the result

-We will either recieve as success response, or a `CONFLICT` response if the user
+We will either receive a success response, or a `CONFLICT` response if the user
 has already voted for that movie and isn't allowed to again.
 So we need to check
 what the result was.
 Replace `console.log(response);` with this if statement: